 A mixture of lecture, seminar, and practical work.

 For the lecture part of the class, I expect you to attend every week.
 If you do not, it is your responsibility to catch up.

 For the seminar and project parts of the course, at least one member of every group must attend class every week.

-[Note: The lecture notes are never in their final form, but will be updated as the course progresses.]
+The lecture notes are never in their final form, but will be updated periodically during the course.

-If you teach and would like a zip file of the corresponding lecture slides (the same material but in HTML, PNG, and JPEG), please contact me by email.
+If you teach and would like a zip file of the corresponding lecture slides (the same material but in HTML, SVG, PNG, and JPEG), please contact me by email.

 Note: Amazon credit me a small referal amount, should you purchase a book after following an Amazon link.